NilVentosa/number-server/README.md

 # number-server

 The number-server will start listening for clients in a configured port.
-The number of simultaneous concurrent clients is limited.
+The number of simultaneous concurrent clients is limited and configurable.
 Those clients can send input to the server, and it will be handled using the following rules:
 + The input will be processed after an application-native newline sequence.
 + If the input is a nine decimal digit sequence it will be processed.